RyanFleck/Manuals/content/tools/aws.md

 To pass you'll need to know how to design the following:

-1. **Resilient architectures**, including highly available, multi-tier, fault-tolerant solutions with decoupling mechanisms and the appropriate resilient storage.
+1. **Resilient architectures**, including highly available, multi-tier, fault-tolerant solutions with decoupling mechanisms and the appropriate resilient storage
-2. **High-performance architectures** including correct scaling compute, scaling storage, networking, and high-performance databases.
+2. **High-performance architectures** including correct scaling compute, scaling storage, networking, and high-performance databases
-3. https://aws.amazon.com/certification/certified-solutions-architect-associate/**ecure applications + architectures** to secure application tiers and data
+3. **Secure applications + architectures** to secure application tiers and data
-4. How to **design cost-optimized architectures**
+4. **Cost-optimized architectures** to minimize the cost of storage, compute, and networking